Um…. no. There’s no magical “scramble code” to recover anything.

 Just ask Barbra Streisand.
 There’s a reason there’s something now called “the Streisand effect“.

 In 2003, she attempted to prevent photographs of her home from being published on the internet.
 This drew more attention, rather than less, to the images.
 It prompted people to copy and re-post the photos elsewhere, again and again and again.
-Indeed, the very Wikipedia article that describes “the Streisand effect” includes the picture she originally attempted to suppress.
-There’s simply no way she, or anyone else, could find and delete all the copies of that photo that were made, and have continued to be made in the intervening years.
+Indeed, the Wikipedia article that describes “the Streisand effect” includes the picture she originally attempted to suppress.
+There’s simply no way she or anyone else could find and delete all the copies that were made of that photo, and continue to be made to this day.
 Indeed, any attempt to do so would probably just spur another round of copying and re-posting.

 This is one reason we say “the internet is forever”.
 Anything you post publicly can be copied.
 There’s no easy way to know by who, or by how many, but you can never assume that the number of copies is zero.
 Never.
-Once it’s on the public internet, you lose all control over it – whatever it might be – the instant that first someone makes a copy.
+Once it’s on the public internet, you lose all control over it the instant that someone makes a copy.

-While it’s likely that you, as an individual, aren’t that interesting, that doesn’t mean that what you’re posting online isn’t being copied, and probably quite quickly.
-You’re “interesting” in the sense that you’re a user of Twitter, Google Photos, Flickr, or whatever public service you happen to use.
+While it’s likely that you as an individual aren’t that interesting, that doesn’t mean what you’re posting online isn’t being copied, and probably quite quickly.
+You’re “interesting” in the sense that you’re a user of Twitter, Google Photos, Flickr, or whatever service you use.
 Those sites are mirrored regularly.
 Why?

 - Search engines like to keep local, cached copies in case the site goes offline.

-- Understanding how to “spider the web,” as it’s called, is something computing science students learn by writing spiders that pick a target and mirror it.
+- Understanding how to “spider the web,” as it’s called, is something computer science students learn by writing spiders that pick a target and mirror it.
 Others just do it for fun.